Massachusetts Sports Betting

 Rhode Island opened its doors to sports betting in November 2018 under a monopoly model run by the state lottery.
 Almost a year later, in September 2019, online and mobile betting went live in Rhode Island.
 Vermont remains the only state bordering MA that does not offer sports betting.

 In Massachusetts, the legal gambling age is 21 for casinos.
 For lottery, bingo, and racing, the legal age to place a wager is 18.
 When sports betting goes live in Massachusetts, the legal age to place a sports wager will be 21.
-To place a legal sports bet in Massachusetts, the bettor will have to be physically within state boundaries, both for retail and mobile wagering.
+To place a legal sports bet in Massachusetts, the bettor must be physically within state boundaries, both for retail and mobile wagering.

-The state will offer all of the common wagers you see everywhere else, including moneyline, point spread, totals, futures, props, parlays, teasers, and more.
-The same will go for the sports that are offered, with all of the major sports leagues having a wide variety of betting options.
+All of the common wagers you see everywhere else, including moneyline, point spread, totals, futures, props, parlays, teasers, and more, are available in MA.
+The same goes for the sports that are offered, with all of the major sports leagues having a wide variety of betting options.
 Wagering on non-MA colleges will be allowed.

 Is it legal to bet on sports in Massachusetts?

-The Massachusetts Gaming Commission will oversee sports betting in the state.
+The Massachusetts Gaming Commission is in charge of regulating sports betting in the state.

 What is the legal age to bet on sports in Massachusetts?

-The legal age to bet on sports in Massachusetts will match the state’s legal gambling age of 21.
+The legal age to bet on sports in Massachusetts is 21.

 Which casinos in Massachusetts offer retail sports betting?

-None at this time, but we expect MGM Springfield, Encore Boston Harbor, and Plainridge Park Casino to offer sports betting in person and online as soon as they are able to do so.
+MGM Springfield (BetMGM), Encore Boston Harbor, and Plainridge Park Casino offer sports betting both in person and online.
 The state’s two horse tracks will also be authorized to offer retail sports betting.